rossta/rossta.github.com/source/blog/2018-01-18-animating-connect-four-with-vuejs.html.md

 <hr />

+Cool!

+Notice though, that you can continue dropping checkers until the board fills up.
-In the next post, we'll introduce some additional game state so we can check for a win or draw.
+In the next post, we'll fix that by introducing an algorithm to check for a win and display the results in the UI when the game ends.